-In addition to protocols that permit secure exchange of data, secure communication requires knowing the identies of the entities that are communicating, the keys that they use to secure their data, and the access permissions that they are granted.
+In addition to protocols that permit secure exchange of data, secure communication requires knowing the identities of the entities that are communicating, the keys that they use to secure their data, and the access permissions that they are granted.
 At present CCSDS has mechanisms that provide secure communications protocols, but authoritative identities, DTN key management, and interoperable access permissions and network management controls have yet to be standardized.
-As a result all Stage 1 and Stage 2 DTN deployments will have to adopt and manage their own local, or imple
+As a result all Stage 1 and Stage 2 DTN deployments will have to adopt and manage their own local, or implementation specific, approaches.